 Our commitment to innovative teaching has witnessed more than a dozen teaching awards won by Queen’s historians in recent years.

 Research expertise and projects range from those engaged with intellectual history through to public history focused projects with immediate impact outside academia.
-These four examples of recent projects provide a flavour of the range of research in History at Queen's.

 History Disciplinary Lead